dillionmegida/thewebfor5/src/pages/p/css/what-is-css.md

   }
 </style>
 ```
 This block is usually declared in the `<head>` section of a document but it can be declared even in the `<body>`.
 It targets an `element` and sets a `property` with a desired `value` (from the range of values available for that property).
+This is followed by a **semi-colon (;)** which terminates the line.
+If this character is missed no a line, CSS would not interpret it.

 By translating our inline style above to this method, we would have;
 ```html
 <style>
   p {